 For information detailing the total landings of fish and shellfish (by species live weight and value) into Northern Ireland, visit the fish landings into Northern Ireland page.

 The Marine Management Organisation (MMO) published its statistical report UK Sea Fisheries Statistics 2013 on the 25th September 2014.

 The report includes detailed figures on the UK fishing fleet, the number of fishermen, the quantity and value of landings, international trade and the state of key fishing stocks.

 The full report and supplementary tables are available to download from the GOV.UK website.

-A brief summary of the report is available to download on the DARD website.
+A brief summary of the report is available to download on the DAREA website.

 Cod conservation measures

 The Department of Agriculture Environment and Rural Affairs (DAERA) is responsible for managing cod recovery measures.The purpose of the scheme is to manage fishing effort to comply with the long term cod recovery plan toward improving the sustainability of cod stocks.